Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - CMs: cf. [IT Change Management]
 - post-mortems, event management & establishing new processes: cf. [PostMortems101] & [Event Management] + trying to orgize it THE DAY AFTER THE EVENT, when it is fresh in people's minds
 Learning is the goal during post-mortems + questiosn examples : [InfiniteHows]
-- use a chatbot for real time alerts (e.g. Hubot in Node.js, can integrate with Jenkins via Janky - Also: Slack, Lita for Ruby, Err or Zulip for Python)
+- use a chatbot for real time alerts (e.g. Hubot in Node.js, can integrate with Jenkins via Janky - Also: Slack, Lita for Ruby, Err or Zulip for Python, cog for Slack / HipChat)
 - useful questions to ask yourself when designing an alarms system : [Alarm design: From nuclear power to WebOps]
 - [Climbing out of the software death spiral] -> either :
     * comprehensive backlog audit